 A printed Circuit Board (PCB) assembly, could be just the thing you need for your business.
 But in order to really understand the purpose of a printed computer circuit board and how a computer circuit board works, you have to understand the very basic technology behind the product.

 Electric circuits are made up of wires and other components, such as light bulbs, transistors, computer chips, and motors.
 Conductive materials are what make up the wires that connect the components of the circuits.
 Copper and aluminum are most frequently used as conductors, but gold is sometimes used to attach wires to small electronic chips as well because it has a higher resistance to corrosion.

 Different Types of Circuits

 Power circuits work with transferring and controlling large amounts of electricity.
 Examples of power circuits are power lines, and residential or business wiring systems.
-The major components of power circuits are generators at one end and lighting systems, heating systems, or household appliances at the other end, with power lines, transformers, and circuit breakers in between the two.
-Electronic circuits, on the other hand, are responsible for processing and transmitting information.
+The major components of power circuits are generators at one end and lighting systems, heating systems, or household appliances at the other end.
+Power lines, transformers, and circuit breakers are in between the two.
+Electronic circuits, on the other hand, are responsible for processing and transmitting the information.
 These are more along the lines of computers, radios, TVs, radars, and cell phones.

 Here are some other components of circuits:

 - If you’re working with a closed circuit, you’re working with a complete path for current to flow.

 - An open circuit doesn’t have this, which is an indicator that it is not functional.

 - A short circuit is a path of low resistance and can occur when two bare wires in a circuit touch each other.

 - In a series circuit, the same current flows through every component—think of a string of Christmas lights!
 If one goes out, they all go out; no current will flow, and none of the lights will go on.